-I lay unconscious in the hospital bed, my breathing assisted by machine.
+I lay unconscious in the hospital bed, breathing assisted by a machine.
 It was my 50th year and possibly my last.
-Multiple auto-immune diseases had taken their toll on my body, accompanied by cardiac arrhythmia, tuberculosis and major depressive disorder.
+Multiple autoimmune diseases had taken their toll on my body, accompanied by cardiac arrhythmia, tuberculosis, and major depressive disorder.
 I had considered myself a ‘bag of bones’ before I succumbed to unconsciousness that final morning.
-How could this have happened when such a bright future lay before me after an awakening in my 30’s?
+How could this have happened when such a bright future lay before me after an awakening in my 30s?

-After a fearful childhood and, an adolescence filled with alcoholism, addiction, depression and agoraphobia, I had eventually recovered in my 29th year.
-Participation in a 12-step program had led to an incredible awakening and the future seemed bright.
-I had a host of friends, became a nationally published writer, and, founded a finance company that was sold to a multi-national firm.
-It could have been so perfect, it seemed destined.
+After a fearful childhood and adolescence filled with alcoholism, addiction, depression, and agoraphobia, I eventually recovered in my 29th year.
+Participation in a 12-step program led to an incredible awakening, and the future seemed bright.
+I had many friends, became a nationally published writer, and founded a finance company that was sold to a multinational firm.
+It could have been so perfect; it seemed destined.
 How could it all have fallen apart?

-As I lay in the dark hospital room suspended between life and death, the deep fog that surrounded me began to lift and I heard the soft voice of my Soul.
+As I lay in the dark hospital room, suspended between life and death, the deep fog surrounding me began to lift, and I heard the soft voice of my Soul.
 She, this motherly, creative force, spoke of a deeper purpose and a necessary rhythm behind the events in my life.
-She shared that these had worked toward my own awakening and for my ultimate well-being.
-She told me that the emotional pain, so prevalent in my life, had arrived as my great teacher, to lead me home.
+She shared that these had worked toward my awakening and my ultimate well-being.
+She told me that the prevalent emotional pain in my life had arrived as my great teacher led me home.

 Before I could argue or question, She told me that She would now act as my guide and would show me how and why my life unfolded as it had.
 She revealed that She had been whispering to me from my earliest years but that it had been up to me to pause and listen.
 I rarely did.